Ein Harod (Meuhad): History

 The first Kibbutz Movement haggadah created in Palestine was written at Kibbutz Ein Harod during the 1930s.

 Kibbutz Ein Harod (Meuhad) was formed in 1952 following an ideological split in the original Kibbutz Ein Harod; Mapai supporters formed Ein Harod (Ihud), whilst Mapam supporters took the name Ein Harod (Meuhad).
 When the ideological rivalry between the movements subsided and the United Kibbutz Movement was established in 1981, both kibbutzim joined the united movement.

-Ein Harod (Meuhad) was established on land which used to belong to the city of Tamra.
+Ein Harod (Meuhad) was established on land located near the village of Tamra.

 Privatization

 In September 2009, the members decided to privatize the kibbutz.
 The kibbutz movement newsletter, Hadaf HaYarok, reported that the general assembly of the community's members, in which 335 of its 350 voting members took part, approved the decision by a majority of 79%.
 A special members committee was to determine the criteria for determining the differential salaries of those members who work in the kibbutz based on their contributions and the economic success of their respective enterprises.
 Each member's incomes was to be transferred to his or her own private account instead of the kibbutz's joint account.
 Members who work outside the kibbutz were to be no longer obligated to transfer their income to the cooperative, and the same was to go for retirement money, inheritances, and other kinds of financial compensation.
 Each member reaching pension age was to be provided with a monthly retirement compensation of NIS 2,743.
 Retired members were to receive an old-age allotment of NIS 1,800 from the National Insurance Institute, funds that until the privatization had been placed in a joint account.
 The new regulations were to take effect in early 2010.
 Iftah Amami, the director of the kibbutz, said from that point onward, members were to be responsible for paying with their private money for education and health costs, but the kibbutz was to continue to subsidize those services.